Studying in an Erasmus+ partner country

 - You will earn at least 3 ECTS credits from the courses you take at the host university, and your blended mobility includes a compulsory virtual component to be completed before, during or after the physical mobility.

-- €79 per day for stays of between 5 and 14 days
+- €79 per day for up until day 14

 - €56 per day from the 15th day onward (maximum duration: 30 days)

-- single payment of €100 for mobilities of between 5 and 14 days
+- one-time payment of 100€ for mobilities of up to 14 days

-- single payment of €150 for mobilities of between 15 and 30 days
+- one-time payment of 150 € for mobilities of 15 to 30 days

 Before going abroad, please check with your examinations office or your department to ensure that the academic credits that you plan to earn at the host university will be recognized and count towards your degree programme at Saarland University.